Science of Love and Sexual Attraction

 Factor B and Sexual Attraction

 To put it bluntly to be attracted to a member of the opposite sex you have to have a certain type of energy.
 For the sake of identification let us call this energy "Factor B”.
-There is also a second type of energy here named “Factor A” (see glossary page).
+There is also a second type of energy here named “Factor A”.
+Factor A is an energy with which you interact with members of the same sex but not in a sexual way.
+More on this later.
 People have different quantities of Factor B so we can talk about the volume of Factor B (energy) that someone has for the opposite sex.
-The more Factor B someone has, the more that person, male or female, is turned on by members of the opposite sex.
+The more Factor B someone has, the more that person, male or female, is "turned on" by members of the opposite sex.
 Not only this but that person is more easily turned on by a member of the opposite sex in the first place.
-This can be something as simple as for males, a pretty girl walking by in the street or for females a handsome man walking by.
-Someone with little or no Factor B would not be turned on in the same scenario.
+For example, this can be something as simple as for males, a pretty girl walking by in the street or for females a handsome man walking by.
+Someone with little, or no Factor B would not be turned on in the same scenario.
 How do I know this.
 I know this because when I was 22 nearly fifty years ago I did not have much Factor B. Through a unique set of circumstances I acquired a considerable increase in Factor B and the change in my interactions with females was dramatic.
-See the page “My Story” for the full explanation as to how this happened.
+This is explained in the page “My Story”.

 There are various indicators of how much of this volume of Factor B a person has.
 For example a male and a female will establish eye contact with each other in a public place such as the street or a bar or nightclub.
 They will be complete strangers to each other.
 It's a special type of eye contact that only those who have experienced would understand (not everybody has or will experience this).
 Having Factor B is a major factor as to whether this occurs or not.
 It has been referred to in the past as "giving someone the eye" or “our eyes locked together”.
-People without (or with very little) Factor B cannot experience this type of eye contact with a member of the opposite sex.
-You could be the most attractive person in the world and would never experience this type of eye contact because this Factor B is not there.
+People without (or with very little) Factor B will not experience this type of eye contact with a member of the opposite sex.
+You could be the most attractive person in the world and would never experience this type of eye contact if you did not have a sufficient quantity of Factor B to enable this to happen.
 People have different amounts of Factor B. The amount of Factor B that someone has plays a big part in what someone can experience in a male/female relationship.
 People with little or low amounts of Factor B are not automatically homosexual they are just not attracted to members of the opposite sex.

-A heterosexual female has Factor-FtoM (Factor B) and Factor-FtoF (Factor A).
+A heterosexual female has Factor B and Factor A.

-A homosexual male has either only Factor-MtoM (Factor A) or this, and very little or no Factor-MtoF(Factor B) and indulges in homosexual acts.
+A homosexual male has either only Factor A or this, and very little or no Factor B and indulges in homosexual acts.

-A homosexual female has either only Factor-FtoF(Factor A) or this and very little or no Factor-FtoM(Factor B) and indulges in homosexual acts.
+A homosexual female has either only Factor A or this and very little or no Factor B and indulges in homosexual acts.

 It is my observation that homosexuality is like a drug and that once someone has indulged in it (i.e. the physical and emotional acts of homosexuality) it is extremely hard to come out of.
-In fact I think if anyone did want to stop practicing the physical and emotional side of homosexuality then they should take the same approach as anyone who is trying to get off an addiction.
+In fact I think if anyone did want to stop engaging in the physical and emotional side of homosexuality then they should take the same approach as anyone who is trying to get off an addiction.
 There are self-help groups for alcohol, drugs and gambling addictions.
-There is a group in England called Alcoholics Anonymous which helps people to get off the addiction of alcohol.
-A group could maybe set up in the same way for people who want to stop practicing homosexual acts.
+There is a group in England (probably world wide) called Alcoholics Anonymous which helps people to get off the addiction of alcohol.
+A group could maybe set up in the same way for people who want to stop engaging in homosexual acts.
 Maybe there is such a group already.

-There are two famous presenters on British television (Richard Madeley and Judy Finnigan, a husband and wife team) who I can remember stating (in the 1980's) that all their “gay” friends without exception would if it were possible, prefer not to be “gay”.
+There are two famous presenters on British television (Richard Madeley and Judy Finnigan, a husband and wife team) who I can remember stating (in the 1980's) that all their “gay” friends without exception had said that, if it were possible, would prefer not to be “gay”.
 Considering the hard time that homosexuals have had in the past this is understandable.

 A person who does not have the described energy above (i.e. Factor B) needed to be attracted to members of the opposite sex is not necessarily a homosexual.
-They are just not attracted enough to members of the opposite sex and unable to experience the many types of heterosexual experiences from flirting to being passionately in love.
+They are just not attracted enough to members of the opposite sex and unable to experience the many types of heterosexual experiences from flirting to being passionately in love that heterosexual people experience.
 It is my belief that this theory of mine will bring about a greater understanding of human sexuality and take away many if not all (hopefully) prejudices in this area.
-My compassion is with people who do not have the capability to obtain the pleasure that can be had from a heterosexual relationship because they have either no or little Factor B. There are, of course people who do not have sufficient quantity of Factor B to feel attracted to members of the opposite sex and have never partaken in homosexual acts.
+My compassion is with people who do not have the capability to obtain the pleasure that can be had from a heterosexual relationship because they have either no or little Factor B. There are, of course people who do not have sufficient quantity of Factor B to feel attracted to members of the opposite sex and have never partaken in homosexual acts, and are not attracted to members of the same sex.

 My compassion is also for many other forms of “disadvantages” that people have to live with in life e.g. all the people who don't have a complete life because of physical disabilities.

 It is no great crime to live through life without a husband, wife boyfriend or girlfriend.
-Many people live fulfilling, successful and beneficial lives to others, without long term partners
+Many people live fulfilling, successful and beneficial lives to others, without partners.

 Homosexuality is not black and white as some heterosexual people will indulge in homosexuality for whatever reason they indulge in it, whilst still being capable of being attracted to members of the opposite sex.
 This is the bi-sexual person.

 I do stress here that just because someone has not got the special type of energy needed to be attracted to members of the opposite sex (i.e. Factor B) it does not make them a homosexual.
-A “true” homosexual is someone who is not attracted to a member of the opposite sex and seeks substitution for this by indulging in physical and mental homosexual acts.
-By “mental” homosexual act I mean for example lusting after someone of the same sex.
+A “true” homosexual is someone who is not attracted to a member of the opposite sex and seeks substitution for this by indulging in physical and emotional homosexual experiences.
+By “emotional” homosexual acts I mean for example, lusting after someone of the same sex.
 There is a difference between liking someone of the same sex (as a friend) and lusting after them.
-Someone who is not attracted to members of the opposite sex but does not indulge in homosexual acts (physical or mental) is not homosexual.
+Someone who is not attracted to members of the opposite sex but does not indulge in homosexual acts (physical or emotional) is not homosexual.
 They are just not attracted to members of the opposite sex in that special way that is needed to form a successful and enjoyable relationship.

-What I have written so far may seem complicated but it may become clearer if I tell you exactly how I came to formulate over 40 years ago this idea that there was a special type of energy that one has to have to be attracted to members of the opposite sex.
-This is covered in the pages "My Story on this website.
+What I have written so far may seem complicated but it may become clearer if I tell you exactly how I came to formulate over 50 years ago this idea that there was a special type of energy that one has to have to be attracted to members of the opposite sex.
+This is covered in the chapter "My Story” in this booklet.

 Some heterosexual males and females are known to indulge in homosexuality in prisons.
 They have never done anything homosexual before but give into this “temptation” to experience something sexual as a substitute for the real thing.

-Therefore I would like to think that this theory would mean that people who are prejudiced about homosexuality would have an understanding of what has been a big contributory factor in a persons' failure to have any sort of heterosexual relationship with another.
+I would like to think that this theory about Factor B, would mean that people who are prejudiced about homosexuality would have an understanding of what has been a big contributory factor in a persons' failure to have any sort of heterosexual relationship with another.

-There are some really intelligent people who do not experience the joy of a heterosexual relationship because they lack Factor B in their make-up which precludes them from doing so.
-One could say others with less than ideal situations in their lives, for example low intelligence, might find it extremely difficult to form a heterosexual relationship though it hasn't stopped some people of this nature I have seen from having boyfriends/girlfriends.
+There are some really intelligent people who do not experience the joy of a heterosexual relationship because they lack Factor B in their make-up which precludes them from doing having a heterosexual relationship.
+One could say others with less than ideal situations in their lives, for example low intelligence, might find it extremely difficult to form a heterosexual relationship though it hasn't stopped some people of this nature I have seen, from having boyfriends/girlfriends.

 FACTOR B EXPERIENCES

 This girl then left the workplace and “came out” (as a lesbian) after she had left.
 Yes, she told people she was a lesbian after she had left.
 She did not have Factor B and therefore was not able to talk to my colleague in a way which would have formed a heterosexual relationship.
-Some time after she left, I talked to her about her homosexuality and she did tell me that she had been quite close to having sex with a male (indicating a distance of about 2 inches with her fingers).
+He eventually realised he was getting nowhere with her.
 Males can be very persistent!
-I advised her not to broadcast the fact that she was lesbian considering the prejudices that people have against homosexuals.

 3. Physical contact with a member of the opposite sex (knees under the table, sitting next to someone on a bus or train with a complete stranger and physically touching that person with your body.
 No words are spoken but physical contact is made and it is a turn-on.